ncn-foreigners/NMAR/articles/el_empirical_likelihood_theory.md

 # Empirical Likelihood Theory

-This document explains every mathematical object, equation, and derivation behind the empirical likelihood (EL) estimator implemented in the `nmar` package, and maps each concept to code.
-It covers both data-frame (IID) and survey design use cases, handles arbitrary numbers of response-model and auxiliary covariates, and supports both logit and probit response families.
+This vignette summarizes the key mathematical objects and estimating-equation derivations behind the empirical likelihood (EL) estimator implemented in the `nmar` package, and maps them to code.
+It covers both data-frame (IID) and survey design use cases, allows arbitrary numbers of response-model and auxiliary covariates, and supports both logit and probit response families.

 ## Notation